 Dr. Christian Dudel

 Welcome to my webpage.
-I am a researcher at the Research Group Labor Demography and the Lab of Population Health at the Max Planck Institute for Demographic Research in Rostock, Germany.
-My research interests cover sociology, demography, and statistics.
-I received my PhD from Ruhr-University Bochum.
-My work has been published in leading journals such as Sociological Methods & Research, Demography, Social Science Research, and many others.
-I have appeared on national and international media, and methods and data sets I developed have been adopted by the German Federal Statistical Office, the World Health Organization, and UNICEF.
-Teaching is a very important part of my work, and I have taught more than 35 courses at five institutions.
+I am research area chair and deputy director of the Max Planck-University of Helsinki Center for Social Inequalities in Population Health, deputy head of the Research Group Labor Demography and a researcher at the Lab of Population Health at the Max Planck Institute for Demographic Research, and a fellow of the Federal Institute for Population Research.
+My research interests cover demography, sociology, epidemiology, and research methods.
+My work has been published in leading journals such as Demography, Social Science Research, the International Journal of Epidemiology, Sociological Methods & Research, and many others.
+I have appeared on national and international media, including the Economist, Forbes Magazine, El País, Süddeutsche Zeitung, and Frankfurter Allgemeine Zeitung.
+Methods and data sets I developed have been used by the German Federal Statistical Office, the World Health Organization, the UN Department of Economic and Social Affairs, UNICEF, and the German Ministry of the Interior.
+Teaching is a very important part of my work, and I have taught more than 40 courses at five institutions.
 I am passionate about open science, and you can find the code and data for many of my papers online.

 Dudel, C., Myrskylä, M. (2020): Cohort trends in working life expectancies at age 50 in the United States: a register-based study using Social Security Administration data.
 Journals of Gerontology, Series B 75: 1504–1514.
 [Open access article] [Code]

 (For a complete list of my publications see here.)